-Under the non-employee director compensation policy for 2016, each person who is initially appointed or elected to the Board of Directors was granted an option to purchase 66,176 shares of our common stock on the date he or she first becomes a non-employee director.
+Under the non-employee director compensation policy for 2017, each non-employee director initially appointed or elected to the Board of Directors was granted an option to purchase 66,176 shares of our common stock on the date he or she first became a non-employee director.
 The option vests and becomes exercisable in substantially equal installments on each of the first three anniversaries of the date of grant, subject to the director's continued service on the Board of Directors.
-In addition, on the date of the 2016 annual meeting of stockholders, each continuing non-employee director was granted an option to purchase 17,647 shares of our common stock.
-The option vests and becomes exercisable in 12 substantially equal monthly installments following the date of grant.
-All of the foregoing options are granted with an exercise price equal to the fair market value per share of our common stock on the date of grant and will vest in full immediately prior to the occurrence of a change in control.
-In 2017, the Board revised the non-employee director compensation policy to eliminate the annual grant of options to purchase shares and included a grant of 18,000 restricted stock units to each continuing non-employee director on the date of each future annual meeting of stockholders.
-The restricted stock units entitle the holder to receive one share of our common stock or its cash value upon vesting or a later settlement date and vest in one installment on the twelve month anniversary of the grant date.
+In addition, on the date of the 2017 annual meeting of stockholders, each continuing non-employee director was granted 18,000 restricted stock units that vest in one installment on the first anniversary of the grant date.
+In December 2017, the non-employee director compensation program was revised to allow the Board of Directors to elect, prior to the date of the annual stockholder meeting, to make annual equity awards under the program in the form of (i) an option to purchase 17,647 shares of our common stock, (ii) 9,000 restricted stock units on the date of such annual meeting or (iii) a combination thereof.
+These awards vest (i) if an option, in 12 substantially equal monthly installments following the date of grant and (ii) if a restricted stock unit, in a single installment on the first anniversary of the grant date.